 Since the early days of manned flight, nearly one million aircraft have been built, and most will ultimately disappear.
-Nearly all will perish, regardless of their usefulness, beauty or effectiveness.
+Nearly all will perish, regardless of their usefulness, beauty, or effectiveness.

-Project North Star began with a group of aviation enthusiasts who see these machines as more than just wood, metal and fabric.
+Project North Star began with a group of aviation enthusiasts who see these machines as more than just wood, metal, and fabric.
 Some were flight crew, ground crew, builders or researchers, who have a personal connection to the North Star and who wish to see this aircraft preserved for its historic significance.
 Others on the restoration team simply enjoy the opportunity to do their part in preserving a piece of aviation history.

-If you would like to help our team with this restoration, you can join our Project North Star Association Of Canada or make a tax deductible donation by completing the Membership form on the Members page, or you can join our team of volunteers at the Canada Aviation and Space Museum in Ottawa.
+If you would like to help our team with this restoration, you can join our Project North Star Association Of Canada or make a tax deductible donation by completing the Membership form on the Members page, or you can apply to join our team of volunteers at the Canada Aviation and Space Museum in Ottawa.